 (2) Hearing procedure.
 Prefiled testimony is intended only to facilitate presentation of a witness's direct testimony.
 The witness must be present at the hearing to present his direct testimony in writing and to affirm its truthfulness.
-Objections to the admissibility of the testimony will be heard when it is offered unless an earlier deadline for objections has been established by the district commission.
+Objections to the admissibility of the testimony will be heard when it is offered unless an earlier deadline for objections has been established by the District Commission or Board.
 The witness must remain available for cross-examination.
-If the parties have received copies of the testimony in accordance with this Rule, the district commission may require that cross-examination proceed immediately.
+If the parties have received copies of the testimony in accordance with this Rule, the District Commission or Board may require that cross-examination proceed immediately.

 (E) Prehearing submissions.
-The district commission may direct, by way of a prehearing conference order or otherwise, that all parties to a contested case submit to the district commission in advance of any scheduled hearing date, a copy of all proposed exhibits, a list of all proposed witnesses, a summary of all proposed testimony, memoranda concerning any issue in controversy, prefiled testimony, or such other information as the district commission deems appropriate.
+The District Commission or Board may direct, by way of a prehearing conference order or otherwise, that all parties file in advance of any scheduled hearing date, a copy of all proposed exhibits, a list of all proposed witnesses, a summary of all proposed testimony, memoranda concerning any issue in controversy, prefiled testimony, or such other information as the District Commission deems appropriate. -Adopted April 7, 2006, eff.
+May 1, 2006.